England beaten by Windies at World Cup

 Facing what would have been their highest successful chase in a World Cup match, England struggled on a wearing pitch.

-From 94-5, they were first revived by a stand of 60 between Danni Wyatt and Sophie Dunkley then, after three wickets fell for two runs, the composure of Cross and Ecclestone.
+From 94-5, they were first revived by a stand of 60 between Danni Wyatt and Sophia Dunkley then, after three wickets fell for two runs, the composure of Cross and Ecclestone.

 With the finish line in sight, it was cruel for Cross to be run out when Ecclestone's drive hit Mohammed's fingers en route to the non-striker's stumps, with Cross out of her ground.